-The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area decreased in the past week (Figure 11).
+The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area increased in the past week (Figure 17).

-Figure 11.
-SARS-CoV-2 concentration in wastewater and COVID-19 notification rate, Perth metropolitan area, WA, 2023 to 07 February 2025.
+Figure 17.
+SARS-CoV-2 concentration in wastewater and COVID-19 notification rate, Perth metropolitan area, WA, 2023 to 30 May 2025.

 Note: Wastewater is sourced from three wastewater treatment plants in the Perth metropolitan area (Subiaco, Woodman Point and Beenyup).
 Dashed lines in wastewater concentration represents missing results that could not be determined due to no sample collection or sample analysis failure.
 A more sensitive SARS-CoV-2 test was introduced December 2024 resulting in an increase (approximately 20%) in the quantification values when compared to the previous values.
+From February 2025, in the event of missing samples from any catchment area, the weighted genome concentrations will be recalculated to account for this.

-Genomic sequencing indicated SARS-CoV-2 Omicron sub-lineages XEC predominated in both clinical and wastewater samples (Figure 12).
+Genomic sequencing indicated SARS-CoV-2 Omicron sub-lineage NB.1.8.X predominated in the clinical and the wastewater samples (Figure 18).

-Figure 12.
-Distribution of SARS-CoV-2 variants in clinical samples (top) and metropolitan wastewater catchments (bottom), 03 July 2022 to 07 February 2025.
+Figure 18.
+Distribution of SARS-CoV-2 variants in clinical samples (top) and metropolitan wastewater catchments (bottom), 03 July 2022 to 08 June 2025.